< Back

 Three Heroines of Antiquity: Artemisia; Cleopatra; Judith.
 Wood, each, 77 x 44/45.

 A number of other works formerly attributed to Beccafumi are classed as copies in Fiorella Sricchia Santoro’s 1988 catalogue of the collection.
-These include a small panel of the Madonna and Child Reading (thought by Sanminiatelli (1967) to be a side panel of a triptych painted for the Compagnia di Santa Lucia in 1521) and an oil sketch of the Nativity (once believed to be a brozzetto for the altarpiece in San Martino).
+These include a small panel of the Madonna and Child Reading (associated by Saminiatelli (1967) with a commission (1521) from the Compagnia di Santa Lucia) and an oil sketch of the Nativity (once believed to be a brozzetto for the altarpiece in San Martino).

 Siena.
 Palazzo Bindi Sergardi (formerly Palazzo Casini-Casuccini).